Todor-Stefanov/MySQL-progress/01. Databases intro. Data Definition and Datatypes/Exercises/README.md

 # 14. Basic Select All Fields
 Use the soft_uni database and first select all records from the towns, then from departments and finally from employees table.
 Use SQL queries and submit them to Judge at once.
-Submit your query statements as Prepare DB & Run queries.

 # 15. Basic Select All Fields and Order Them
 Modify queries from previous problem by sorting:
-•	towns - alphabetically by name
+-	towns - alphabetically by name
-•	departments - alphabetically by name
+-	departments - alphabetically by name
-•	employees - descending by salary
+-	employees - descending by salary
-Submit your query statements as Prepare DB & Run queries.

 # 16. Basic Select Some Fields
 Modify queries from previous problem to show only some of the columns.
 For table:
-•	towns – name
+-	towns – name
-•	departments – name
+-	departments – name
-•	employees – first_name, last_name, job_title, salary
+-	employees – first_name, last_name, job_title, salary
 Keep the ordering from the previous problem.
-Submit your query statements as Prepare DB & Run queries.

 # 17. Increase Employees Salary
 Use softuni database and increase the salary of all employees by 10%.
 Then select only salary column from the employees table.
-Submit your query statements as Prepare DB & Run queries.

 # 18. Delete All Records
 Use SQL query to delete all records from the table with name occupancies.
-Submit your query statements as Run skeleton, run queries & check DB.